 a) Custom damage balancing

-Upgrading your gear in terms of armour is somewhat meaningful now (long, dangerous trips to Red Forest just to get that silly +3% you can't even feel, anyone?).
-While more kevlar on your body does not make you invincible, it gives you a bit wider margin for surviving all those pesky snipers hiding in the bushes near Skadovsk, or the horde of zombies ambushing you from behind that buidling...
+Upgrading your gear in terms of armor is somewhat meaningful now (long, dangerous trips to Red Forest just to get that silly +3% you can't even feel, anyone?).
+While more kevlar on your body does not make you invincible, it gives you a bit wider margin for surviving all those pesky snipers hiding in the bushes near Skadovsk, or this horde of zombies ambushing you from behind that building in Pripyat...
 Generally speaking, fully upgraded armor actually helps you deal with situations for which you can't be prepared.
-Still, don't even dream about getting out alive from things like point-blank machinegun fire...
+Still, don't even dream about getting out alive from a point-blank machinegun fire...